All-Hands-AI/OpenHands/docs/modules/usage/runtimes.md

 By default, OpenHands uses a Docker-based runtime, running on your local computer.
 This means you only have to pay for the LLM you're using, and your code is only ever sent to the LLM.

-We also support for "remote" runtimes, which are typically managed by third-parties.
+We also support "remote" runtimes, which are typically managed by third-parties.
 They can make setup a bit simpler and more scalable, especially if you're running many OpenHands conversations in parallel (e.g. to do evaluation).